MobileNetV4 -- Universal Models for the Mobile Ecosystem: Introduction

 Our two-phase NAS approach, separating coarse and fine-grained searches, significantly boosts search efficiency and facilitates the creation of models that are significantly larger than previous state-of-the-art models~\cite{tan2019efficientnet}.
 Additionally, incorporating an offline distillation dataset reduces noise in NAS reward measurements, resulting in improved model quality.

-By integrating UIB, MQA, and the improved NAS recipe, we present the MNv4 suite of models, achieving mostly Pareto optimal performance across diverse hardware platforms, including CPUs, DSPs, GPUs, and specialized accelerators.
-Our model series encompasses a computational spectrum ranging from the extremely compact MNv4-Conv-S design, with 3.8M parameters and 0.2G MACs, achieving 73.8\% top-1 ImageNet-1K accuracy within 2.4 ms on the Pixel 6 CPU, to the MNv4-Hybrid-L high-end variant that establishes a new reference for mobile model accuracy, operating at 3.8 ms on the Pixel 8 EdgeTPU.
-Our novel distillation recipe mixes datasets with different augmentations and adds balanced in-class data, enhancing generalization and further increasing accuracy.
-With this technique, MNv4-Hybrid-L achieves an impressive 87\% top-1 accuracy on ImageNet-1K: a mere 0.5\% drop compared to its teacher, despite having 39x less MACs.
+By integrating UIB, MQA, and an improved NAS recipe, we present the MNv4 suite of models which achieve mostly Pareto optimal performance across diverse hardware platforms, including CPUs, DSPs, GPUs, and accelerators.
+Our models range from the extremely compact MNv4-Conv-S to the MNv4-Hybrid-L high-end variant that establishes a new reference for mobile model accuracy.
+MNv4-Conv-S achieves 73.8\% top-1 ImageNet-1K accuracy with 3.8M parameters, 0.2G MACs and 2.4 ms of Pixel 6 CPU latency.
+MNv4-Hybrid-L gets 83.4\% top-1 within 3.8 ms on Pixel 8 EdgeTPU.
+Our novel distillation recipe mixes datasets with different augmentations and adds balanced in-class data, enhancing generalization and increasing accuracy.
+With these techniques, MNv4-Hybrid-L achieves a 87\% top-1 accuracy on ImageNet-1K: 0.5\% less than its teacher, despite having 39x less MACs.